1998 Kansas State Wildcats football team: Northeast Louisiana

-At #14 Colorado
+At No. 14 Colorado

 Kansas State beat Colorado for the second consecutive year (only their second win against the Buffaloes since 1984) and won their first game in Boulder since 1973.
 K-State came to Boulder with a 2-24 all-time record in games played in Boulder.
 K-State came to Colorado beating the opposition by an average of 57 points a game, and had a defense which had allowed a total of 21 points in its first 4 games.
 Colorado was a 17-point underdog and had only lost once in the last 13 seasons to the Wildcats.
 Colorado held K-State, which was averaging 470 yards and 62 points coming into the game, to 332 yards and just 16 points.
 Colorado had just 225 yards of total offense, including 37 yards rushing on 31 attempts.